Align Your Query: Representation Alignment for Multimodality Medical Object Detection: Experiments

 \subsection{Experimental Settings}

 \paragraph{Datasets.}

 We create a \textit{single mixed multimodality dataset} via aggregation of multiple sub-datasets.
 The sub-datasets we use vary in terms of image resolution, number of annotations, and class distributions, to ensure a robust evaluation across different imaging modalities.
-The VinBigData Chest X-ray Dataset~\citep{vinbig} provides expert-annotated chest radiographs for automated abnormality detection.
-The COVID-19 CT Dataset~\citep{covid19ct} and LIDC-IDRI~\citep{lidc} consist of computed tomography scans focusing on lung infections and pulmonary nodules, respectively.
-NeoPolyp~\citep{neopolyp} includes colonoscopy images for polyp detection.
-We employ the BR35H~\citep{br35h} brain tumor dataset and the ACDC~\citep{acdc} cardiac MRI dataset for MRI images.
-The MoNuSeg~\citep{monuseg} dataset provides histopathological images.
-Detailed description regarding the datasets used is provided in Appendix~\ref{sec:appendix-dataset}.